tg1106/solar-irradiance-india/README.md

 ## Usage

 Run scripts in order.
-Each script must complete successfully and produce its output file before the next script is started.
+Each script must complete and produce its output file before the next is started.

-### Phase 1 — Build baseline (no credentials required)
+### Phase 1 — LSTM baseline (no credentials required)

 ```bash
 # Script 1 — Fetch GHI + meteorological data from NASA POWER API